* Alphabet jumps on record profit

 Both Alphabet and the S&P 500 communication services sector , which includes the company, also hit record highs.

-Apple was last down 0.3% and Facebook was up 1.4% ahead of their quarterly reports after the bell.
+Apple was mostly unchanged and Facebook was up nearly 2% ahead of their quarterly reports after the bell.

-Microsoft Corp’s quarterly report late on Tuesday met sales expectations and beat profit estimates, but its shares fell about 3% and pressured the Nasdaq due to skepticism about one-off benefits included in the results and high hopes after a year-long rally.
+Microsoft Corp’s quarterly report late on Tuesday met sales expectations and beat profit estimates, but its shares fell over 2% and pressured the Nasdaq due to skepticism about one-off benefits included in the results and high hopes after a year-long rally.